Overview & History

 Applications

-The ICARE Master’s Program is not currently accepting applications, but individual ICARE Faculty and Departments still are!
+The ICARE Master’s Program has not been accepting applications since January 2023, but individual ICARE-adjacent faculty and departments still are!
 More information can be found under Application Information.

 Participating Departments at UMBC